 Every developer has their own way of writing code.
 I'm sure you'll agree that once you've worked on a project for a long enough time, you can usually tell who wrote a particular piece of code by the variable and method names or how the classes are structured.
 Minor differences like these aren't typically a big deal as long as they follow the general standards of the project that the other developers are also following.

 These types of differences can cause consistency issues and make it difficult for other developers to understand and work on the codebase.
 Although inconsistencies such as these should have been caught during a manual code review process, they may not have been.
-However, if you want to enforce that there are no interfaces outside of the app/Interfaces directory, you could write some tests like this:

 test('services namespace only includes classes')